madhavan-raja/furdb/README.md

 docker run --name furdb -d madhavanraja/furdb:latest
 ```

-You can clone this repository, build and run the container.
+You can clone this repository, build and run the container using `compose`.

 ```sh
 git clone https://github.com/madhavan-raja/furdb.git